 GitHub Pages feels confusing for one reason: base paths.
-Once you understand that your site does not live at / but at /your-repo/, every broken deployment you’ve ever seen suddenly makes sense.
+Once you understand that your site does not live at / but at /your-repo/, every broken deployment you have ever seen suddenly makes sense.
 This guide is start to finish.
 It uses real commands, real files, and real verification steps.
 No shortcuts.
 No magic.
 When you finish, you will have a live URL that works, refreshes correctly, and serves assets without 404s.

 This is not a theory post.
 It is a lab you can run in any static site project.